Writing a PhD proposal

 We are allowed, and even encouraged, to help you prepare a proposal in advance.
 This allows you and potential supervisors to negotiate a common interest in the topic of your research.
 If you don't contact us in advance, it is more than likely that we won't be able to find potential supervisors with this common interest.

 If you require a studentship grant you must write a proposal targetting one of the Projects seeking a PhD student and contact the project leader direct.
 However, if you have your own source of funding, or other ideas which are synergistic with KMi's research themes ideas, feel free to contact the relevant project leader direct.
-You can also contact Dr Anna De Liddo or Dr Trevor Collins with a 1-2 page draft outline, and he will try to put you in touch with relevant KMi staff (or possibly other faculties).
+You can also contact Dr Lara Piccolo or Dr Trevor Collins with a 1-2 page draft outline, and they will put you in touch with a relevant supervisor in KMi (or another School).

 Structure the proposal